 Activity 1 – Government Requirements for AAF Participation

 Many government departments and agencies must use suppliers who have implemented the Australian Signals Directorate’s (ASD) Protective Security Policy Framework (PSPF) and Information Security Manual (ISM) requirements.
-Under this activity the project team will:
+Under this activity the project team:

-- Identify ASD-compliant infrastructure providers and migrate AAF’s core services to the preferred infrastructure platform.
+- Identified ASD-compliant infrastructure providers and migrated AAF’s core services to Amazon Web Services.

-- Determine which PSPF and ISM requirements relate to AAF and begin working toward compliance.
+- Determined which PSPF and ISM requirements relate to AAF and developed a range of policies to begin working toward compliance.

-- Remove barriers preventing a broader group of non-academic and government researchers from accessing eResearch infrastructure connected to the federation.
+- Reduced barriers which currently prevent broader groups of non-academic and government researchers from accessing eResearch infrastructure connected to the federation.

 - Improved security through hardened infrastructure.

-Activity 1 is expected to finish in November 2016, though work to align policies and practices to the framework will continue through 2017.
+Activity 1 concluded in November 2016.
+Work will continue beyond the project to align policies and practices to the framework.

 Activity 2 – Next Generation Software Extensions

-These software extensions will enhance the AAF’s infrastructure underpinning the authentication needs of the NCRIS capabilities and the growing number of eResearch connected organisations.
-Under this activity the project team will:
+Software extensions enhanced the AAF’s infrastructure underpinning the authentication needs of the NCRIS capabilities and the growing number of eResearch connected organisations.
+Under this activity the project team:

-- Develop and release the next generation Discovery Service.
+- Developed and released the next generation Discovery Service.

-- Develop and release the next generation Reporting Service.
+- Developed and released the next generation Reporting Service.

-- Pilot a RADIUS-based authentication extension to enable non-web-based authentication through the federation.
+- Piloted a RADIUS-based authentication extension for non-web-based authentication through the federation.

 - Improved user experience and user interfaces across an expanded range of devices.

-- Foundation laid for international federation connectivity and access to non-web protocols such as Enhanced Client or Proxy (ECP) in the next generation Discovery Service (DS).
+- Foundations laid for international federation connectivity and access to non-web protocols such as Enhanced Client or Proxy (ECP) in the next generation Discovery Service (DS).

-- Improved utilisation statistics that provide detailed information to service provider and identity provider operators.
+- Improved utilisation statistics and detailed information for service provider and identity provider operators.

-These activities will operate on the enhanced infrastructure implemented as part of Activity 1.
+These tools operate on the enhanced infrastructure implemented as part of Activity 1.

 Activity 3 – Hosted Identity Provider

-Connecting to the federation has traditionally meant investments in skill development and infrastructure for IT departments.
+Connecting to the federation has meant investments in skill development and infrastructure for IT departments.
 This can be a significant issue — especially for smaller organisations.
-The project team will develop a Hosted Identity Provider (IdP) which will simplify connection to the federation for new subscribers, and remove much of the setup and maintenance burden from IdP administrators.
+The project team developed a Hosted Identity Provider (IdP) to simplify connection to the federation for new subscribers and remove much of the setup and maintenance burden from IdP administrators.

-- Reduced setup complexity and learning curve means subscribers will be able to connect to the federation and access connected services faster.
+- Reduced setup complexity and learning curve, meaning subscribers will be able to connect to the federation and access connected services faster.

-- Subscribers won’t need to deploy extra infrastructure to connect to the federation.
+- Subscribers don’t need to deploy extra infrastructure to connect to the federation.

-- Significantly reduced need for specialised IT skills currently required for infrastructure connection and maintenance.
+- Significantly reduced need for specialised IT skills to build and maintain infrastructure.

 - Faster response to security threats through the centralised deployment of patches and updates.